NiamhDriscoll/NiamhDriscoll/README.md

 - ⚡ Fun fact: I love Star Wars, Fortnite, Battlefront 2, and Forza Motersport.

 Hello there!
-These are the things I just coded and what I want to code soon.
+These are the things I am working on:

-Recently coded:
-- The Python script for giving you the a reminder to take your medication in my new program [MedKit](https://github.com/NiamhDriscoll/MedKit)

-What I want to code soon:
-- A GUI for it so users do not have to stick to the command line

-Soon I will release a new project, just need to fine tune it.
+A tool for having variables across languages and projects (Serin), and an app for using it (Serin-App).
+Also, I am working on the online Harvord course CS50, so I will have many commits to me50 or something simalar.

 Have a great day!